Ancient Order of United Workmen: Predecessor

-The constitution of the AOUW provided that only white persons were eligible for membership.
+Formation

+The Ancient Order of United Workmen was formed in Meadville, Pennsylvania on October 27, 1868.
 Upchurch's original idea was to have an order which would unite the conflicting interests of capital and labor, but it soon became more interested in ameliorating working conditions for its members and establishing an insurance fund.
 The later became the prime focus after October 6, 1869, when the Provisional Grand Lodge accepted an amendment to the charter suggested by Upchurch to reorganize the insurance fund.
 Previously the Order would simply pay out $500 on the death of a member to his legal heirs.
 Upchurch's reform instead required each new member to pay a $1 initiation fee to the insurance fund and granted a $2,000 death benefit.
 When a member died, the fund would be replenished by a new $1 on each member.
 Those refusing to pay the assessment, and subordinate lodges which failed to forward the money to an insurance fund within a month were ejected from the order.
 This system came to be called the post mortem plar or the assessment as needed plan.

 Providing insurance for workingmen was a novel idea in the late 1860s.
 Previously, insurance was usually limited to businessmen and manufacturers.
 Numerous bankruptcies of commercial life insurance firms and religious objections had also hindered the development of insurance.
-The AOUW was convinced that their fraternal structure and less expensive overhead costs made them more likely to succeed than commercial life insurance firms.

-The organization prospered and by 1885 the Order was the largest fraternal benefit group in the United States.
+The AOUW was convinced that their fraternal structure and less expensive overhead costs made them more likely to succeed than commercial life insurance firms.The organization prospered and by 1885 the Order was the largest fraternal benefit group in the United States.
 By this point many other groups had imitated the fraternal insurance concept.
 In 1886 the AOUW took the initiative in calling sixteen of these groups together for a conference to discuss their common issues.
 The result was the National Fraternal Congress, a group that still exists today as the National Fraternal Congress of America.

 On August 1, 1893. an amendment to the general laws of the Supreme Lodge said: "Any member of the order who shall after August 1, 1893, enter into any business of selling, by retail, intoxicating liquors as a beverage, shall be expelled from the order."
 To do so would deprive them of the $2,000 death benefit.
+Its membership was more than 318,000 in 1895.

 The Grand Lodge of Ontario split from its American parent very early, and in 1898, was already holding its 20th annual session.
 The Grand Lodge of Quebec and Maritime Provinces was separated from the American parent group in 1907 and were soon renamed The Royal Guardians.